qihongl/learn-hippo/docs/paper_task_encoding/decision_log.md

   distribution is uniform over these 17 outcomes, so no encoding time is favored.
 - Completed trial outcomes are used only to build an exact delayed-reward objective;
   the optimizer receives no endpoint target.
 The same hazards govern both events.

+## 2026-08-31 — Exact shared temporal objective passes

+- Across the three declared exploratory seeds, the exact optimizer assigned a mean probability of 0.9979 to endpoint encoding on independent DM mappings.
+Learned expected reward exceeded both never and matched-random-one encoding in every seed.
+- For every seed, endpoint was the best deterministic time when one time had to be shared across events.
+Without the shared-policy constraint, the best pair was never encoding in `a1` and endpoint encoding in `b1`.
+This is expected because the former is a distractor and the latter is later relevant; the policy never receives those identities prospectively.
+- The positive result is limited to a 16-parameter temporal schedule, one trace per event, exact counterfactual credit, DM trials, and the zero-delay/no-removal evaluation form.
+It diagnoses a valid objective and optimizer.
+It does not yet show that a state-dependent neural policy can discover the rule.